Vann Molyvann House: Recovering a lost property

 By the time the couple returned to Cambodia in 1993, after the restoration of monarchy and democracy, the furniture had gone and the house was in a poor condition.
 Vann Molyvann's application to the government to have his house restored as his personal property was granted by the Royal Government of Cambodia with the support of King Norodom Sihamoni.

 Uncertain future of a national monument

 In 2004, Vann Molyvann moved to Siem Reap where he built houses inspired by the same design with the same typical urban relationship at a 45° angle to the road.
 Since then, his house in Phnom Penh has once again faced an uncertain fate.
-The new residents were criticized for an occupation which was disrespectful of the esthetics of the place.
+The new residents were criticized for their habitation which was disrespectful of the esthetics of the residence.

-In 2014, social networks in Cambodia were concerned to see the "building gutted and strewn with rubble": a plan to turn the house into a design showroom did not last.
-By 2020, the house was put for sale at the price of seven million dollars.
+In 2014, social networks in Cambodia were concerned to see the "building gutted and strewn with rubble"; a plan to turn the house into a design showroom did not last.
+By 2020, the house was put up for sale at the price of seven million dollars.